phillipadsmith/everycandidate.org/_posts/2014-09-22-introducing-everycandidate-toronto.md

 You'll notice the conspicuous absence of information about the 65 individuals running for the office of mayor.
 That is deliberate and at the core of what Every Candidate is about.
 We are fascinated by the question of what people running public office could tell us about a city as a whole, and -- with limited time & resources -- we decided to focus on candidates for councillor and school trustee, the 485 individuals running for positions that serve more than 2.5M residents of Toronto.

-We have full confidence that you'll hear more than enough about the individuals running for the postion of mayor, or at least those few that are annointed as "electable" by mainstream news sources.
+We have full confidence that you'll hear more than enough about the individuals running for the position of mayor, or at least those few that are anointed as "electable" by mainstream news sources.

 The other positions on the Toronto Catholic District School Board, Conseil scolaire Viamonde, and Conseil scolaire de district catholique Centre-Sud -- while no less important -- simply provide diminishing returns on the time investment to investigate thoroughly.
 That said, if you're passionate about those positions, [please join our (volunteer) team](/get-involved).